hipc-book/hipc-book.github.io/_lectures/3-management_and_measurement.md

 The CDC6600 used its own Chippewa Operating System (so named after Chippewa Falls, where the machine was developed).
 Chippewa OS was a simple job control oriented operating system.

 When the first Cray-1 was installed at the Los Alamos National Laboratory (LANL), it was delivered without any software or OS.
-Instead, LANL developed the the Cray Time Sharing System (CTSS) in conjunction with the Lawrence Livermore National Laboratory (LLNL).
+Instead, LANL developed the Cray Time Sharing System (CTSS) in conjunction with the Lawrence Livermore National Laboratory (LLNL).
 CTSS was popular on Cray systems across the United States Department of Energy (DOE).

 Alongside CTSS, Cray also developed their own Cray Operating System (COS) in 1975.
 COS was used on both Cray-1 and Cray X-MP supercomputers, and, like CTSS, was a batch oriented operating system.